We systematically sway to the unannounced turns of the mountain road.

 I indulge.
 Whisper to the window my sins and my breath allows me to see my soul.
-My purpose was reawakened in the past months.
-Tomorrow I leave that world.
+My purpose was reawakened.
+Tomorrow I leave this world.

 I watch the fog slowly disappear as fast as this adventure has lasted.
 Grounded.
 Forever wandering this earth with someone else’s purpose.

 Even in this bus full of strangers.
-You’re comfortable.
+I’m comfortable.
 Happy now.
-Don’t let it slip away.

 Like a book that I’ve finished, I crave the next line of the series.
 Hopeful that my palms will sweat with anticipation.
 Nerves flowing with the adrenaline of a full heart.
 Feet weightless like that of a cliff jumper teetering on the edge.
 I pulse with the page in my hand, ruthless for truth.

 My adventure has changed route.
 A new ticket in my hand with the name of a soul unfamiliar.
 Breathe easy says the reflection in the bus window.
 Teach this soul to be loved wherever it may be seen next.

 Be comforted between the full moons and the days that have passed.
 Growing this soul into your skin has been the biggest challenge.

 Lock your hands in praise.
 Lift your heart and be grateful.
 Open your mouth and accept the offering.
 The full moon’s gift of rebirth.

 I laugh into your braided smile.
 Beaded, illuminated eyes tell me I’m not the only light you see.
 One loose ponytail and small curls slightly bounce below your headband.
 Your beard shimmers of gold silk, freshly bleached by the sun.
 A traveller of many lands and legs.
 You feel for mine like it’s home.
 You welcome me into yours.